 Who Is Fundrise?

-Fundrise finds and vets compelling real estate deals, then makes investments in them with money raised through its investor base.
-Investors buy shares in the various Fundrise eREITs, then the company uses the proceeds to partner with regional developers and property managers.
+Fundrise finds and vets compelling real estate deals and then invests in them with money raised through its investor base.
+Investors buy shares in the various Fundrise eREITs.
+Then the company uses the proceeds to partner with regional developers and property managers.

-REITs, or, real estate investment trusts, are common equity holdings known for their low-tax structure and healthy dividends.
+REITs (real estate investment trusts), are common equity holdings known for their low-tax structure and healthy dividends.
 They trade on exchanges like normal stocks.

 Read this comprehensive Fundrise review to learn more about the platform.